Go immediately to the software distribution site.

 If you have questions about the DreamSpark program, need access to the download site, or have questions about getting and using the software, come to the Engineering Help Desk, 1253 SC, 319-335-5055.

 The Engineering Help Desk in 1253 SC is also an authorized CD check-out site for the Microsoft campus agreement.
 Microsoft Office is included under this license agreement but not under the DreamSpark program above.
 Staff and faculty in SC who wish to install Microsoft Office should contact the Engineering Help Desk, 319-335-5055.
-Students should buy a copy of Office (<$10) at the IMU Bookstore; ask for student price list when you go there to purchase.
+Students can download Office from the ITS Software download page.